JValtteri/ll-weather-server/README.md

 ## Description

 A fast, light weight, all-in-one web app to provide weather forecasts.
 Some weather forecast services provide web pages that are heavy and slow to load.
 LL-Weather-Server is as light and lean as can be.
-The backend is done with **Go**.
-The primary source for data is [openweathermap.org](https://openweathermap.org/api).
+The backend is made with **Go**.
+Data sources sources are [Open-Meteo.org](https://open-meteo.org/) for multiple weather models and [openweathermap.org](https://openweathermap.org/api) for city coordinate search API and as an alternate forecast source.

 The data is cached in the backend to reduce required API calls and to speed up responses.

 ![screenshot](screenshots/LLForecast_small.png)